 How internal condominiums are created

 In one iteration, the “condominium in a condominium” structure requires the creation of a fee condominium, the lease of one (or more) fee condominium units to an NFP, and the creation by that NFP of the internal condominium based on its leasehold interest in one (or more) condominium units.
 In another iteration, the fee condominium unit(s) are leased to an affiliate of the fee owner who creates the internal condominium, and the leasehold units of the internal condominium are sold to an NFP.
-In each instance, the result is the same: the NFP will own the leasehold condominium units within the internal condominium, which is one of the eligibility requirements for the 420-a Exemption.
+Regardless of the specific approach, the outcome remains consistent: the NFP becomes the owner of the leasehold condominium units within the internal condominium, fulfilling one of the prerequisites for the 420-a tax Exemption.

 Requirements and thresholds

 Generally, a condominium consists of at least two units.
 When a “condominium in a condominium” is formed, from a technical standpoint, the unit (or tax lot) on which the internal condominium is based will be “dropped” from the New York City tax map (although the unit will still exist for purposes of the function of the fee condominium—for example, for the assessment and payment of common charges).
 If the fee condominium initially consisted of only two units to start (say, one for retail space and one residential use), dropping one of those lots is an issue for the New York City Department of Finance (DOF) because the fee condominium would be left with only one tax lot—which, from DOF’s perspective, could invalidate the fee condominium.
 Recently, to avoid this situation, DOF instituted a requirement to ensure that the fee condominium always consists of at least two tax lots.
-In any “condominium in a condominium” structure, the initial fee condominium must contain at least three tax lots from inception, so that when the tax lot on which the internal condominium is based is “dropped” from the fee condominium, the fee condominium will always have at least two units remaining.
+In any “condominium in a condominium” structure, the initial fee condominium must consist of a minimum of three tax lots right from the outset.
+This ensures that, even after dropping the tax lot associated with the internal condominium, the fee condominium will always retain at least two units.

 A practical approach